Orbital Sarcoidosis

 - Cycloplegics: They are indicated to relieve ciliary spasm due to the severe inflammatory process and to prevent the formation of posterior synechiae.

-- Topical Non-Steroidal Anti-inflammatory Agents: These could be used when the risk for steroid-induced cataract formation or steroid-induced glaucoma is high.
+- Topical Non-Steroidal Anti-inflammatory Agents: These might possibly be used when the risk for steroid-induced cataract formation or steroid-induced glaucoma is high.

 - Corticosteroid-Sparing Agents: These agents help when there is intolerance to steroids or treatment failure.